Adewunmi-Joshua/Adewunmi-joshua/README.md

 ## Hi there 👋

 I am Joshua, a learner exploring **Cloud Computing** with a focus on **AWS Cloud**.
-I am currently preparing for the **AWS Cloud Practitioner** certification, while intentionally building a solid foundation in cloud concepts before moving fully into **Cloud Security**.
+I am preparing for the **AWS Cloud Practitioner** certification, while building a solid foundation in cloud concepts before moving fully into **Cloud Security**.

 I believe you must clearly understand how the cloud works services, responsibilities,